akds/DecoderTCR/README.md

     -m DecoderTCR-ESMC_300M -d cpu
 ```

 Set `OMP_NUM_THREADS` to the core count.
-Smaller models are much faster on CPU.
+The smaller models are much faster on CPU.
 The 6B is
-impractical on CPU, so use a GPU.
+impractical on CPU, so use a GPU for the 6B model.

 ### Embeddings